-The input panel on the rear of the cinema projector connects the cinema projector to external devices.
+The input panel connects the cinema projector to external devices:

-PIB Faceplate Connections:

-- Ethernet: Use the 10Base-T/100Base-TX Ethernet port for network connection to the cinema projector. - GPIO: Connect external I/O devices, such as the Christie ACT, for remote control of a limited number of cinema projector functions. - DVI-A / DVI-B: These are single-link ports for single-link cables/connectors only.
+- PIB Faceplate Connections: - Ethernet: Use the 10Base-T/100Base-TX Ethernet port for network connection to the cinema projector. - GPIO: Connect external I/O devices, such as the Christie ACT, for remote control of a limited number of cinema projector functions. - DVI-A / DVI-B: These are single-link ports for single-link cables/connectors only.
 The connectors can be used together as a twin-link DVI port. - HD-SDI A/HD-SDI-B: Connect a variety of high-definition cinema sources to these SMPTE 292M bitserial standard interface BNCs.
 The connectors can be used together to deliver Dual Link HD-SDI following the SMPTE 372M standard. - SCCI: A Simple Contact Closure Interface (SCCI) port that provides the following functions upon a simple dry contact closure: Lamp On/Off and Douser Open/Closed. - RS232 ICP: For direct DLP communication.
 Trained users required. - RS232 PIB: Utilizes Christie-proprietary protocol and is intended for Christie accessories or third-party automation equipment. - Marriage: Marriage must be established to allow the cinema projector to play encrypted content.
 This means the security boundaries SPB1 and SPB2 are physically and electrically connected and that marriage is monitored 24/7.
 Marriage is initiated from a Wizard application on the TPC.
 A user with the appropriate credentials is prompted to press the marriage button to establish marriage.
 If the button is pressed any other time it is ignored.
-Marriage cannot be established remotely.

-- Emergency Start: This button is recessed into the faceplate to prevent accidental activation.
+Marriage cannot be established remotely. - Emergency Start: This button is recessed into the faceplate to prevent accidental activation.
 It should only be used when the TPC has failed or is disconnected.
 When pressed, the cinema projector is powered on, the lamp is turned on and the douser is opened.
-When you press and hold this button, the douser is closed and the lamp is turned off, but power is still on. - Reset: This button is slightly recessed into the faceplate to prevent accidental activation.
+When you press and hold this button, the douser is closed and the lamp is turned off, but power is still on.

+- Reset: This button is slightly recessed into the faceplate to prevent accidental activation.
 Its main purpose is to reset the electronics of the cinema projector.
-After re-booting, the cinema projector will return to its previous power mode (Standby or Full Power), however the lamp will not strike automatically and requires manual striking. - 3D: Connect a variety of 3D products to this connector, such as MasterImage or Real D for polarizing and de-ghosting 3D content during projection.

-ICP Faceplate Connections
+After re-booting, the cinema projector returns to the Standby power mode, therefore the lamp will require manual striking. - 3D: Connect a variety of 3D products to this connector, such as MasterImage or Real D for polarizing and de-ghosting 3D content during projection. - ICP Faceplate Connections